 It would appear that the ‘Blinder’ moniker is spot on then!

 AFFILIATE DISCLOSURE: When you buy through links on our page we may get a small commission if the retailer has an affiliate scheme.
 You can find out how this works in our affiliate policy.
 Thanks for supporting us in this way!

 Knog Blinder review – first impressions

 The Blinder is a stylish piece of kit – very tactile and feels great in the hand.
-Weight wise it comes in at 39 grammes, which is heavier that some bike lights but does give a sense of solidity.
-At the front there is a hard wearing anodized aluminium cover that is available in a variety of colours to keep your kid happy, while the rear is made from tough polycarbonate, with a UV-resistant silicone strap and stainless steel clasp for attaching the light to your bike.
+Weight wise it comes in at 39 grammes, which is heavier than some bike lights but does give a sense of solidity.
+At the front, there is a hard wearing anodized aluminium cover that is available in a variety of colours to keep your kid happy, while the rear is made from a tough polycarbonate, with a UV-resistant silicone strap and stainless steel clasp for attaching the light to your bike.
 It’s good to see that the materials chosen for the Blinder are intended to last, and avoid degradation from the sun and dreaded corrosion!

 How do I charge the Knog Blinder Bike light?

 The Knog Blinder is a petite little thing.
 With a front face measuring 42mm x 42mm it’s the length of an AAA battery, so you wouldn’t get one inside.
 However, flip the Blinder over and there snuggled into the casing is a connector to stick into your computer and get some charge.